 Readers of my travel blog (peteandjacmotorbikingineurope.wordpress.com) will immediately appreciate the serendipity of the picture above.
 Tracy Chevalier, my hero and talented author of Girl with a Pearl Earring, The Last Runaway, and most recently The Edge of the Orchard, was a speaker at the Historical Novel Society’s 2016 conference in Oxford last weekend, which I attended.
 (Apologies for the poor quality of the image, taken on my phone from way back in the hall.)
-Her wit, modesty and plain good sense were like gold dust to me, and coming only a few days after seeing the Vermeer original of Girl in The Hague, on the final day of our European travels, her keynote address just seemed to really bookend that wonderful trip.
+Her wit, modesty and plain good sense are like gold dust.
+Coming only a few days after seeing the Vermeer original of Girl in The Hague on the final day of our European travels, her keynote address just seemed to really bookend that wonderful trip.
 Continue reading “Special moments in history”

 Actually I’m riding around Europe on the back of a rather lovely Triumph Tiger 800 XRx for the whole of August.

 But fear not, Beloved Reader, I’m still blogging.

 To read the adventures of JS and intrepid bike rider and husband P Rogers, go to our travel blog.

 Back in September!

 Those of you who already know and love the wonderful books of British author Jodi Taylor, including her St Mary’s Chronicles series, will recognise the cheekiness of my title for today’s blog.
 On Saturday I went to Octavo’s cafe in Cardiff with my lovely daughter-in-law (aspiring children’s author Ariana Carrano), to meet Jodi and hear about her books and writing.
 Continue reading “Just one (good) thing after another…”